 Take The Skytrain

-In Vancouver, my preferred means of transportation is Skytrain.
-Skytrain, or Vancouver’s rapid transit system, is easy to use and inexpensive.
+My preferred means of public transportation is Skytrain.
+Skytrain, or Vancouver’s rapid transit system, is easy to use, inexpensive, and provides the best way to get downtown.
 Follow the directions at the airport to the trains.

 You’ll want to purchase a ticket to the “Waterfront Station” at the end of the “Canada Line.”
-Trains start at 5:07 am, and the last train leaves at 12:56 am.
+The train service starts at 5:07 am, and the last train leaves at 12:56 am.

 Tickets cost under CAD 9.35 for adults, CAD 8 for seniors and children 13 yrs. or older, and under 12 are free.
 Trains leave every 7 minutes and expect the journey to take 25 minutes.